-Cyber security is the process of protecting networks, sensitive data, and electronic devices from unauthorized access, theft, destruction, and interruption.
-It is necessary for policies to be introduced to protect digital assets from cyber-attacks, including viruses, malware, phishing, hacking and other cyber threats.
+Cyber security protects networks, sensitive data, and electronic devices from unauthorized access, theft, destruction, and interruption.
+Policies must be introduced to protect digital assets from cyber-attacks, including viruses, malware, phishing, hacking, and other cyber threats.

 The rapid advancements in the field of technology have resulted in a rise in cybercrime worldwide.
-Criminal acts that involve the internet or computer networks are referred to as cybercrimes.
-Cyber-criminals use technology to perpetrate a variety of crimes, including identity theft, cyberbullying, malware attacks, hacking and phishing, among many others.
+Cyber-criminal involve logy to perpetrate various crimes, called entity theft, cyberbullying, malware attacks, hacking, and phishing, among many others.
+Criminal acts involving the internet or computer networks are called cybercrimes.

-In order to deal with these problems, it is essential to have a qualified and skilled individual who can prevent instances of cybercrime.
-A cyber security analyst is a professional who specializes in protecting computer networks and digital systems from cyber threats.
+To deal with these problems, having a qualified and skilled individual who can prevent cybercrime is essential.
+A cyber security analyst specializes in protecting computer networks and digital systems from cyber threats.

 Cyber security analysts aim to protect the confidentiality, integrity, and accessibility of information by identifying and responding to cyber events.
-To prevent these dangers, cyber security analysts also teach consumers how to use technology safely.
+Cyber security analysts also teach consumers how to use technology safely to prevent these dangers.

 These professionals analyze network data, monitor security systems and investigate security incidents to identify potential threats and vulnerabilities.
 They also develop security protocols and implement security measures to prevent cyber-attacks.